georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 Finally with the Inkscape 1.0 release, the extensions are upgraded to Python 3.
 The Inkscape 1.1 extensions require Python 3.6 and above.
-The drawback is that new extensions for Inkscape 1.0 & 1.1 are incompatible with older Inkscape, and old extensions are incompatible with new Inkscape.
+The drawback is that new extensions (third party) for Inkscape 1.0 & 1.1 are incompatible with older Inkscape, and old extensions are incompatible with new Inkscape.

 If you somehow get an